1. Overview

 }

-In our extension, we have a list of TestResultStatus, which is a simple enumeration we’re going to use to represent the status of a test result.
+In our extension, we have a list of TestResultStatus, a simple enumeration we’ll use to represent the status of a test result.

 4.1.
 Processing the Test Results